Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Discussion and Conclusions

 \section{Discussion and Conclusions}

 The results outlined in the previous sections demonstrate that the inter-layer stacking may play an important role on the physics of the 2H-NbSe$_2$ bilayer, changing the symmetry of the ground-state with respect to the 1H-NbSe$_2$ monolayer.
 Due to the higher number of degrees of freedom, a plethora of complex excited states form, each of them characterized by subtle differences in the electronic excitations.
 The most visible ones are peaks derived from hybridized $p_z$ states of Se atoms belonging to the layers connecting the two monolayers.
 Around the Fermi level, the most favourable CDW structures exhibit a similar density of carriers, but more evident effects are expected to appear in the transport properties, especially in light of the expected anisotropy.
 The latter becomes particularly evident in the results obtained from the STM simulation, where the combination of the different modulations leave interesting fingerprint that do seem in reach for experimental detection.
-Similar conclusions can be reached for diffraction scattering experiments.
+Similar conclusions can be reached from the analysis of the geometric structure factors, which can be connected to direct experiments of X-ray diffraction or to the Fourier transforms of data from STM or TEM.
+Further insight into this problem can also be obtained from high-resolution data from non-contact atomic-force microscopy (AFM)~\cite{ayanipreprint2024,sivakumar2024influence} and scanning transmission electron microscopy (STEM)~\cite{martis2023imaging,cheng24nanolet}.
 Therefore, we encourage experimental groups to consider looking for fingerprints of the predicted stacking, which is likely to appear in mixed grain boundaries, as reported in previous literature.
 Since many studies were focused on the 2H-NbSe$_2$ surfaces and discussed in terms of theoretical data for the 1H-NbSe$_2$ monolayer, we should also think of re-evaluating former interpretations by assuming a non-negligible role of the stacking on the measured quantities.

 Although our work has been focused on the 2H-NbSe$_2$ bilayer, we do not expect that the qualitative conclusions summarized above will change for the bulk, which is composed of stacked bilayers.
 While an increased number of degrees of freedom may allow for the construction of more complex blends and displacements, their effect on the physical properties of the system will not be as marked as the one associated to the bilayer formation.
 After many investigations on TMDs of the 1T-type, our results demonstrate that the inter-layer stacking plays a role in the 2H-type as well.
 Albeit no dramatic effects such as metal-to-insulator transitions are observed, we do expect fingerprints of the stacking to emerge with the constantly improving opportunities offered by modern facilities for microscopy and spectroscopy.